cheng-alvin/jas/CONTRIBUTING.md

 cases is me).
 Please direct all queries and concerns to eventide1029+jas@gmail.com as well as for any feedback on code and contributions to the Assembler.

+### Building and testing
 To build Jas, simply run `make` in the home or `libjas` directories.
-Tests can be added in the `tests` directory and built using `make tests` as well in the home directory.
+Tests can be added in the `tests` directory and built using `make tests` as well in the home directory, all C test files will be automatically built and run.
+You may include the Jas testing framework [here](https://github.com/cheng-alvin/jas/blob/main/tests/test.h)

 ### What to remember before submitting a PR
 Once you have completed your work, remember to submit pull requests that are organised and have a clear sense of